eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L02-Create Azure Resources using ARM Templates/09-Template Extensions.md

 ### Specify required properties

-The schema shows all of the properties you can provide.
+The schema shows all of the possible properties that you can provide.
 Some properties are required; others are optional.
 You might start by identifying all of the required properties.
-Locate these below the schema definition on the reference page.
+These can be located below the schema definition on the [reference page](https://docs.microsoft.com/en-us/azure/templates/Microsoft.Compute/2018-10-01/virtualMachines/extensions?azure-portal=true).

-Here are the required parameters.
+The following are required parameters:

 * `name`
 * `type`